openstreetmap/iD/CONTRIBUTING.md

 Translations are licensed under [WTFPL](https://raw.github.com/systemed/iD/master/LICENSE), the same license as iD.

+## Adding New Strings for Translation

+iD translates strings with a `t` function - `t('foo.bar')` translate the key `foo.bar` into the current language.
+If you introduce new translatable strings to iD, only display them in the interface through the `t()` function.

+Then, add the new string to `data/core.yaml` or `data/presets.yaml` (depending on whether it pertains to core code or presets).
+The translation system, Transiflex, will automatically detect the change.

 ## Javascript

 We use the [Airbnb style for Javascript](https://github.com/airbnb/javascript) with